-OLE DB's design centers around the concept of a consumer and provider.
-Figure 1-1, "OLE DB Flow" is an illustration of the OLE DB system.
+The design of OLE DB centers around the concept of a consumer and a provider.
+Figure 1-1 is an illustration of the OLE DB system.
 The consumer represents the traditional client.
 The provider places data into a tabular format and returns it to the consumer.